-For example, a health economist might research disparities in quality of health and income in West Africa by evaluating the price of health care and insurance in the region.
+For example, a health economist might research disparities in the quality of health and income in West Africa by evaluating the average cost of health care and insurance in the region.
 Potential solutions include employing digital technologies to provide health care directly through a mobile phone or laptop.

 Similar to public health and population health, approaching society’s health and well-being from a bird’s-eye macro perspective as well as drilling down to research specific populations can have a positive impact.
 Health economics can deliver insights that inform solutions to some of the world’s most pressing issues surrounding health care and well-being.

 Read more: What Can You Do with a Master’s in Public Health (MPH)?

 Understanding how economic behavior factors into health and health care decisions can be beneficial for anyone interested in this field.
 However, the following groups of individuals may benefit most from the study health economics:

 Medical providers: Doctors, nurses, and assistants can evaluate new treatments, technologies, and services to determine ways to deliver value-based care.
 Medical providers benefit from understanding the economics behind these developments.

 Administrators: Health care administrators process insurance copayments and manage financial metrics for health care providers.
 Learning the intricacies of health care economics can provide the necessary context as they liaise with insurance providers and use new technologies to process payments.

 Policymakers or public health officials: Those who are in charge of policy decisions at the local, state, federal, or international levels benefit from understanding the economic relationship between stakeholders and the general public.